oscardelben/words-about-code/2012/04/rails-internals-mass-assignment-security.md

 ```

 In this code we're protecting from a malicious assignment of the
-`role` attribute, but notice how we also expose `updated_at` which is
+`role` attribute, but notice how we also expose `updated_at` to update_attributes which is
-probably not what we intended.
+probably not what we want to.
 Now, in the real world attributes will be
-generated automatically and so you'll be more vulnerable to these kind
+generated dynamically by database columns and so you'll be more vulnerable to these kind
 of mistakes.

 ### attr_accessible